Aligning Misaligned Holes

 Finished.
 The Holes Now Align.

-For the record, even though it is a hack, we think it is a good hack.
+For the record, even though it is a hack, we think it is a good one.
 At least for the right situation.
-We recommend this technique for aligning holes in parts such as the telescoping legs of our Gantry Crane, because proper fitting pins are important to Safety.
+We recommend this technique for aligning holes in parts such as the telescoping legs of our Gantry Crane, because proper fitting pins are important for Safety.
 If the holes are not perfect, sometimes the misaligned holes need just a little help getting there.
 Method 3, as in these photos, is pretty easy and it does the job.
+Of course, it is even better if you have a bridge reamer.

 Good luck in all your DIY Project Drilling !!